luke-grayland/luke-grayland/README.md

 Hi, I'm Luke.

-I'm a Bristol based developer, currently studying Full Stack Development at iO Academy.
+I'm a Bristol based Full Stack Developer.

 I love music and books (talk to me about hip hop and Stephen King).